brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 between one phase of a Python program’s execution and the next.
 To understand why,
 let’s turn to the Gang of Four’s own sample code.
-Here, for example, is one the situation in which their Builder is placed as it responds to calls describing the creation of a maze (the example has been lightly edited to translate it into Python):
+Here, for example, is one situation in which their Builder is placed as it responds to calls describing the creation of a maze (the example has been lightly edited to translate it into Python):